rybakit/phive-queue/README.md

 #### GenericPdoQueue

-The `GenericPdoQueue` requires requires PDO and a PDO driver for a particular database be installed.
+The `GenericPdoQueue` requires PDO and a PDO driver for a particular database be installed.
 On top of that PDO error mode must be set to throw exceptions (`PDO::ERRMODE_EXCEPTION`).

 ##### Constructor